gopheracademy/gopheracademy-web/content/advent-2017/go-grpc-beyond-basics.md

 ### Closing

 Thank you for reading this blog.
 Hopefully this blog helped you into diving deeper into the wonderful world of gRPC in Go.
-Although gRPC is considered a framework the API gives us a flexible API to leverage and control behavior and to make our services robust and production ready.
+Although gRPC is considered a framework, the API gives us a flexible API to leverage and control behavior and to make our services robust and production ready.

 If you have any feedback, remarks or questions you can send me a tweet @pieterlouw